devassistant/c2s-api/api/get_tree.md

 **Example**: `"root": "/crt/python"`

-If you want to retrieve only the children of a particular runnable, you may select so with the `"root"` key.
+If you want to retrieve only the children of a particular runnable, you may select so with the `"root"` property.
 In the example above, that would be subassistants to the Python *creator* assistant.